fedora-python/portingguide/source/syntax.rst

 As for ``lambda``, this transformation can leave the code less readable than before.
-In each case you should consider if replacing the ``lambda`` with a regular named function would be an improvement.
+For each such ``lambda``, you should consider if replacing it with a regular named function would be an improvement.